thingsboard/thingsboard.github.io/_includes/docs/reference/python-client-sdk.md

 ## Using Device APIs

 **TBDeviceMqttClient** provides access to Device MQTT APIs of ThingsBoard platform.
-It allows to publish telemetry and attribute updates, subscribe to attribute changes, send and receive RPC commands, etc.
+It allows publishing telemetry and attributes updates, subscribing to attribute changes, sending and receiving RPC commands, etc.

 #### Subscribtion to attributes

-If you need to receive shared attributes updates you can use the code like the following:
+If you need to receive shared attributes updates, you can use the code like the following:

 ```python
 from time import sleep